john-light/drivechain/README.md

 A collection of resources about drivechains.

-- [Opinions](opinions.md): A table documenting public support for or opposition to the Drivechain soft fork.
+- [Positions](positions.md): A table documenting public positions the Drivechain soft fork.